arun-k-shrestha/volume-control-computer-vision/README.md

 Volume Control is the main file, and Module is the secondary file with functions.

 Few lines of code might not run on window.
 So, window users should take a look at a youtube video - "Advanced Computer Vision with Python -Full Course" from freeCodeCamp.org

+If you run into trouble, please don't hesitate to send me a message.